GetContented/etude/README.md

 # Etude

-To improve simple math skill, we want a program that will generate and ask a bunch of maths questions.
+To make committing information to memory easier, we want a program that will help build and order flash cards for better rote learning.

 It should have these features:

-* web browser access with persistent state
+* web browser access with (hopefully transferrable) persistent state
-* generates math questions for addition, subtraction, multiplication and division
+* the early version can generates math questions for addition, subtraction, multiplication and division
-* selects questions to ask based on a weighted scale using history of incorrect answers to drive frequency
+* selects which material to present based on how well the student knows a piece of info. we use a variety of methods to determine the likelihood of a piece of info being known, such as student indication, how often they have a quick response time, and how often they get the information wrong or right.

-## Development Stages
+## Development Tasks

-1. √ hello world
-2. √ what's 1 + 1 (hard-coded), and take the answer then display it
-3. √ give a PointValue to the answer, and display it
-4. √ change so that the answer is only calculated on a button press
-5. √ make it work in a loop, tallying correct and incorrect answers
-6. √ extract the mechanism to deal with questions, and the single 1 + 1 hard-coded question into data
-7. √ make it work with three questions, iterating over them
-8. √ make it generate the questions from permutations
-9. √ make it randomize the question order
-10. √ make it keep the past questions and show incorrectly answered items more frequently
-11. √ change to multiplication for times tables
-12. √ make it clear the text field after an answer
-13. refactor sortByCorrectnessRatioThenIndexes until it's not so complicated
+* refactor sortByCorrectnessRatioThenIndexes until it's not so complicated
-14. add in addition, multiplication, division
+* add in addition, multiplication, division
-15. make tests of 20 random questions each, but let them continue to pick from the least correct ones
+* make tests of 20 random questions each, but let them continue to pick from the least correct ones
-16. make the UI easier (enter should work)
+* make the UI easier (enter should work)
-17. show the wrong answers properly
+* show the wrong answers properly
-18. think about what's needed when learning
+* think about the problems and what's needed when learning
-  - it should show you the wrong answer, and a table of the correct answers
-  - it should present you with the answer for ones you didn't get right last time, then slowly turn that mode off
+  - we want to encourage automatic response (ie rote learning) for times tables and simple arithmetic.
+  - the concern is either the student has it in their memory, or they don't.
+That's all we're going for here.
+  - our premise is that to traverse from the short term to the long term memory one starts with the answer, then slowly take the answer away, increasing the amount of time between the same piece of information being repeated
+  - we need to get the student to indicate if they know something or not (which we can sometimes work out by average time to respond, and/or give them a way to mark that they think they know it - it then goes into maintenance)